 In the 2008 MobaYendu Kadapaaonn translation it is translated as “were not our hearts encouraged (literally: made strong)?”
 While Moba has a rich metaphorical library using the concept of “heart” (pal) it follows very different paradigms compared to Greek, Hebrew and English concepts.
 (Source: Bedouma Joseph Kobaike in Le Sycomore 17/1, 2024, p.
 3ff. .)
 (See also I hold you in my heart)

-This passive construct is translated in Mokole as “his son, the one whose love is all in himself.”
+The passive construct in Ephesians 4:23 that is translated in English with “be renewed in the spirit of your minds” is translated in Mokole as “be completely new in liver and your mind.”
 Mokole grammar doesn’t know a passive voice and the translation has to therefore render anything that is passive in the Hebrew or Greek text with a grammatical subject.
 (Source: Hilary Deneufchâtel in Le Sycomore 17/1, 2024, p.
 21ff. )